Gmanas7735/US_Retail_sales_order_data_analysis/README.md

-# 🔍 Data Analysis Project using Python & SQL
+# 🔍 US Retail sales order Data Analysis - Project using Python + SQL

 ## 📌 Overview
 This project demonstrates a complete data analysis pipeline using Python, Pandas, and SQL Server.
 The dataset is sourced from Kaggle API, cleaned and processed in Python, loaded into a SQL Server database, and finally analyzed using SQL queries.